frederic-perez/AmE-dictionary/data/dictionary.md

 __golf widow__ _idiom_ A woman whose husband frequently absents himself from home so as to go and play golf.
 __golliwog__ _n_
 __golly__ _interj_ Used to express mild surprise or wonder.
 Originally a euphemism for God.
-__gomer__ _n_ _slang_ :dart: A first-year Air Force Academy cadet, esp a clumsy trainee [origin uncertain; medical sense said to be an acronym of "get out of my emergency room"] _Gomer Pyle._
+__gomer__ _n_ _slang_ :dart: A first-year Air Force Academy cadet, esp a clumsy trainee [origin uncertain; medical sense said to be an acronym of “get out of my emergency room”] _Gomer Pyle._
 __gonads__ _n_
 __gondola__ _A 10-person rescue gondola can be attached to a helicopter._
 __gonorrhea__
 __gonzo__ _adj_ :three: Conspicuously or grossly unconventional or unusual. _Syn_ bizarre, eccentric, flakey, flaky, freakish, freaky
 __goo__ _n informal_ :two: Sticky substance.
 __good books__ _idiom_ :two: Favorable, kindly, or approving regard or treatment.
-Usually used in the phrase "in someone’s good books" or some variation thereof.
+Usually used in the phrase “in someone’s good books” or some variation thereof.
 __good egg__ _A heel who learns how to be a good egg._
 __good enough for jazz__ _idiom_ Sufficient to suit the purpose(s) at hand without needing to be perfect.
 __good enough to eat__ _idiom_ To have an extremely beautiful or aesthetically pleasing appearance.